argoproj/argo-helm/charts/argo-cd/README.md

 kubectl apply -k "https://github.com/argoproj/argo-cd/manifests/crds?ref=v2.4.9"
 ```

+### 6.0.0

+- All configuration sections have been merged and refactored under `configs` section.
+- Deprecated configuration options were removed.

 ### 5.5.0

 This version introduces new `configs.params` section that replaces command line arguments for containers.